ACEnglish/kanpig/README.md

 has example bed files for GRCh38.
 All regions not within the `--ploidy-bed` (or if no bed is provided) are assumed to be diploid.

 ### `--chunksize`
 Kanpig will build local variant graphs from windows of the genome.
-These windows are determined by `--chunksize` where the maximum end position of an upstream window's variants is at least `--chunksize` base-pairs away from the next window's variants' minimum start position.
+These windows are determined by making the maximum end position of an upstream window's variants at least `chunksize` base-pairs away from the next window's variants' minimum start position.

-This chunksize also determins the region over which read pileups are generated.
-Only reads which pass the `--mapq` and `--mapflag` filter are considered.
-Also, reads must fully span the minimum variant start and maximum variant end.
+This chunksize also determines the region over which read pileups are generated.
+Only reads with at least `mapq` mapping quality, passing the `mapflag` filter, and which fully span the minimum variant start and maximum variant end are considered.

-This is an important parameter because too small of a `--chunksize` may not recruit read pileups which support variants but are far away.
-Similarly, too large of a value may create windows with many SVs which are also too large for reads to have a fully-spanning alignment.
+This is an important parameter because too small of a `chunksize` may not recruit read pileups that support variants but are further away.
+Similarly, too large of a value may create windows with many SVs which are also too large for reads to fully-span.

 ### `--sizemin` and `--sizemax`
 Variant sizes are determined by `INFO/SVLEN`.
 If `INFO/SVLEN` tag is not in the VCF entry, the variant's size is set as